Office of the Assistant Secretary for Administration and Management, Department of Labor.

 Also, please note that, due to security concerns, postal mail delivery in Washington, DC may be delayed.
 Therefore, the Department encourages the public to submit comments on http://www.regulations.gov.

-Docket: All comments on this proposed rule will be available on the http://www.regulations.gov website, and can be found using RIN1291-AA42.
-The Department also will make all the comments it receives available for public inspection by appointment during normal business hours at the address below (For Further Information Contact section).
+Docket: All comments on this DFR will be available on the http://www.regulations.gov website, and can be found using RIN1291-AA42.
+The Department also will make all the comments it receives available for public inspection by appointment during normal business hours at the address below (FOR FURTHER INFORMATION CONTACT section).
 If you need assistance to review the comments, the Department will provide appropriate aids, such as readers or print magnifiers.
-The Department will make copies of this proposed rule available, upon request, in large print and via electronic file.
-To schedule an appointment to review the comments and/or obtain the proposed rule in an alternative format, contact the Office of the Assistant Secretary for Administration and Management's Office of the Chief Procurement Officer at (202) 693-7171 (this is not a toll-free number).
+The Department will make copies of this DFR available, upon request, in large print and via electronic file.
+To schedule an appointment to review the comments and/or obtain the DFR in an alternative format, contact the Office of the Assistant Secretary for Administration and Management's Office of the Chief Procurement Officer at (202) 693-7171 (this is not a toll-free number).
 You may also contact this office at the address listed below.

 Start Further Info